Helping autistic teenagers recognise attraction and romantic feelings

 Photos or drawings showing how people behave when they’re not interested might be a good idea too.
 The images might be of people looking, moving or turning away, folding arms or not answering when your child talks to them.

-You can also talk to your child about how other people might interpret your child’s behaviour.
+You can also talk with your child about how other people might interpret your child’s behaviour.
 For example, if your child smiles and is very friendly towards someone, that person might think your child has romantic feelings.

 You could explain that if someone says no, you don’t ask them again.
 And if someone makes an excuse twice, you don’t ask them again.
 You could turn this into a visual reminder sheet.

-Managing sensory issues in romantic relationships
+Managing sensory sensitivities in romantic relationships: autistic teenagers

-It can also help to let your child know that some people like to touch and be touched, but other people don’t.
+It can also help to let your child know that some people like to touch and be touched, and other people don’t.
 It can also help if your child tells a romantic partner how they feel about touch – for example, that they don’t feel comfortable holding hands.

 Respectful relationships for autistic teenagers